Michigan Drug Rehab Programs

 - Am I experiencing physical and/or psychological impacts because of my drug abuse?

 These are some of the most important questions you can ask yourself in regards to your drug abuse.
-Being honest with yourself, while difficult, can get you to a point where you are ready to ask for the help you deserve.
+Being honest with yourself, while difficult, will get you to a point where you are ready to ask for the help you deserve.
+If you said yes to two or more of these questions, you might beet the diagnostic criteria for substance use disorder – the medical diagnosis for drug addiction that requires professional help from a rehabilitation center.

-Every drug user, including yourself, is different in his or her own way.
-One drug user might be able to function at a normal pace without difficulty.
-However, another person may be unable to do much else but use and recover from that use.
-Many users fall in between both extremes, however, they still need help.
-Due to this variation, there are different types of drug rehab options.
+Every person who battles substance use disorder is different in his or her own way.
+For example, one person might be able to function at a normal pace without difficulty while still abusing substances in a dangerous way.
+However, another person may be unable to do much else but use drugs, find drugs, and recover from their substance abuse.
+Many users fall in between both extremes, however, both still need help as it’s difficult to stop an addiction on one’s own.
+Due to this variation, there are different types of drug rehab options in Michigan.
+When finding the right program for you, it’s important that you have access to a personalized treatment plan that meets your individual needs.

 Inpatient Drug Rehab

-Drug inpatient rehab is usually reserved for those who are experiencing a severe drug addiction, however, that is not the qualifying factor to be admitted into such a program.
-An inpatient drug rehab is a good option for those who:
+Inpatient treatment programs are usually reserved for those who are experiencing a severe substance use disorder.
+However, that is not the only qualifying factor to be admitted into such a program.
+An inpatient drug rehab center is a good option for those who:

 - Have made previous attempts to get sober but have not been successful